Aspose/Aspose-API-Reference-Examples/english/pdf/net/programming-with-document/addtoc/_index.md

 ## Step 4: Create TOC elements

 Now, we will create the elements of the table of contents.
-In this example, we will create four TOC elements corresponding to different pages.
+In this tutorial, we will create four TOC elements corresponding to different pages.
 Modify the following code as per your requirements:

 ```csharp
 string[] titles = new string[4];